-You sense there's another way to live, but you're not sure know how or where to begin
+You sense there's another way to live, but you're not sure how or where to begin

-One way I like to think about mindfulness is this: it's a way of experiencing that is always accessible to us.
+One way I like to think about mindfulness is this: it's a way of experiencing our lives that is always accessible to us.
 To you, and to me, right now.
 In THIS very moment.
-And I think most of us sense this.
-We've experienced it when we've found ourselves in the midst of natural beauty, and it was as if time stopped.
+You see, mindfulness is defined as a direct, open and non-judgmental awareness of our present moment experience.
+And you've experienced it already - for example, when you've found yourself in the midst of natural beauty, and it was as if time stopped.
 You could sense the sun's warmth on your skin, feel the sensation of wind, and smell the greenery around you.
 You tilted your head up and breathed in the world.

-And for that moment, your taxes didn't matter, that fight with your partner didn't matter, that funny mole on your back didn't matter, and all you did was be there, in your body, in that moment.
+And for that moment, your tax bill didn't feel like a 10-ton weight on your mind, the lingering thoughts about that argument with your partner dissipated, that funny mole on your back was just that funny mole (and not the "worst case scenario"), and all you did was be there, in your body, in that moment.
 Without judgment, without resistance, without a million thoughts rumbling around in your head.
 Stripped of all the ways you usually feed your monkey mind, and distract yourself from the unhappy things in life, just in the body, in that moment.

 And just like that, you experienced mindfulness.
 Total presence.
 Thoughts aligned with reality.
 Open.
 Interested.